Secret Management

 Secret naming conventions

-Secret names follow the valid DNS format, which should be all lowercase, a minimum of 3 characters and up to 100 characters without underscores.
+Secret names must adhere to the valid DNS format, which entails being all lowercase, comprising a minimum of 3 characters, and up to 100 characters in length.
+Hyphens are allowed (-), however using underscores (_) is not.

-Secrets may be created via the application by visiting the Secrets page under Account Settings to view, create or delete credentials.
+Create secrets via the UI by visiting the Account Settings → Secrets to view, create or delete credentials.

-Secret names may be up to 36 characters and only contain letters, numbers and dash ("-"), and should start with a letter.
+Secret names may be up to 36 characters, may contain letters, numbers and dash ("-"), and must start with a letter.

-Create secrets via the Qwak CLI with the following commands:
+Create secrets via the JFrog ML CLI with the following commands:

 qwak secrets set --name <aws-api-key> --value <the_value_of_the_key>